1.3 Homeostasis

 Critical Thinking Questions

-Identify the four components of a negative feedback loop and explain what would happen if secretion of a body chemical controlled by a negative feedback system became too great.
+Identify the five components of a negative feedback loop and explain what would happen if secretion of a body chemical controlled by a negative feedback system became too great.

 What regulatory processes would your body use if you were trapped by a blizzard in an unheated, uninsulated cabin in the woods?